DUBAI DIAMOND EXCHANGE ANNOUNCES APPOINTMENTS

 TO BOARD OF DIRECTORS

-The Dubai Diamond Exchange (DDE), a subsidiary of Dubai Multi Commodities Centre (DMCC), has further expanded its Board of Directors with the appointment of Mr. Levy Rapoo, CEO of South African Diamond & Precious Metals Regulator (SADPMR) and Prof. Francis Pedzana Gudyanga, the new Permanent Secretary of the Ministry of Mines and Mining Development of the Republic of Zimbabwe.
+The Dubai Diamond Exchange (DDE), a subsidiary of Dubai Multi Commodities Centre (DMCC), has expanded its Board of Directors with the appointment of Mr. Prince Mupazviriho, Permanent Secretary of the Ministry of Mines and Mining Development of the Republic of Zimbabwe.

-Peter Meeus, Chairman of the Board of Directors of DDE said: “The prominence of high profile industry executives on the DDE’s Board of Directors reflects our truly global status in the diamond trade.”
+Peter Meeus, Chairman of the Board of Directors of DDE added: “The diverse international composition of the DDE’s Board of Directors is a clear reflection of our truly global status in the diamond trade.”

 Established in 2004, DDE is a member of the World Federation of Diamond Bourses (WFDB) and a keen supporter of the WFDB in all its initiatives.
 As the UAE is a signatory to the Kimberley Process Certification Scheme, which ensures that all rough diamonds imported to and exported from the country have been mined in a legitimate matter, the Dubai Diamond Exchange fully complies with the Kimberley Process.